EmilienLeroy/kami-infinitelist/README.md

  The datasource should be an JSON endpoint with query pagination.
  For exemple see the [jsonplaceholder](http://jsonplaceholder.typicode.com/posts?_start=10&_limit=10) api work as well.
+ Into the request, the component will add a query with some paramters :

+ * page: the number of the current page
+ * limit: the number of item by page

+ You can update the param name with the properties *pageQuery* and *limiQuery*.
+For more information see the [Props](#Props) section.

  ### Delegate